You have just fired up your grill for an afternoon barbeque and you’ve found, to your disappointment, that the grill isn’t working properly.

-The flame is far too low and the temperature doesn’t get past 250 degrees.
-You’ve checked the gas tank and it’s full; so no problems there.
+The flame is far too low, and the temperature doesn’t get past 250 degrees.

 4 Common Gas Grill Regulator Issues

-Probably the most common problem people face with the gas grill regulators, low temperature on your grill is caused by small flames.
+Probably the most common problem you may face with gas grill regulators is the low temperature and low flame.

-To fix this, you’re going to have to release the pressure on the regulator and reset it, aka “burping” your gas tank.
+To fix this, release the pressure on the regulator and reset it by “burping” your gas tank.

 - Turn off the gas tank and open the lid of the burner.